gnithin/flow-test/README.md

 The methods can be specified using the classname and method selector string.
 It's internally called a method-spec.
 You can create a method-spec using the macro - `KMFMakeMethodSpec(@"classname", @"methodSelector")`.

 You can add a list of method-specs to assert that these selectors will be called in the order specified by the list.
-You need to add the method-specs list to the `KMFAddMethodSpecsList(@[...])`.
+You need to add the method-specs list to the `KMFAddMethodSpecsList((@[...]))`.
+Notice the extra-parenthesis.
+This is so that the macro accepts the array as a single argument, and will not unpack it.
+You can assign the array to another variable and pass that to the macro, if you'd prefer that :)

 So the flow-test for the `complicatedFeature` will look like -